scmacdon/AWSTracker/Readme.md

 + **services** - contains Java files that invoke AWS Services.
 For example, the  **com.amazonaws.services.simpleemail.AmazonSimpleEmailService** is used within a Java file to send email messages.
 + **securingweb** - contains all of the Java files required for Spring Security.

-## Section 4 - Create the Java logic for a secure web application
+## Create the Java logic for a secure web application

 Create Spring Security application logic that secures the web application with a login form that requires a user to provide credentials.
 In this application, a Java class sets up an in-memory user store that contains a single user (the user name is **user** and the password is **password**.)